Fibonaccigirly/New-Classrooms/README.md

 ## Bugs Found

-Bug Report 1: Unintuitive Room Booking Process
+BR 1: Unintuitive Room Booking Process
 Summary: The process of booking a room is unintuitive.
 Steps to Reproduce:
 1. Navigate to the room booking section.